Advancing Circularity in the Vinyl Industry

 Smooth and non-porous surfaces of vinyl flooring and wallcoverings allow for easy cleaning and disinfection.

-Using Pre- and Post-Consumer in Vinyl Recycling
+Using Pre- and Post-Consumer Vinyl as a Resource

 Vinyl Recycling & Recovery